Siyabulelamg/Digital-Portfolio/README.md

 ### Reflection

 **Situation**
 I’ve always known that I was a creative and people-oriented person, but I didn’t think my personality would play that much of a role in job satisfaction.
-There have been times where I felt misunderstood, and sometimes drained, and it is now that I realize that the reason for that might’ve just been a personality and job mismatch.
+There have been times where I felt misunderstood and sometimes drained, and it is now that I realize that the reason for that might’ve just been a personality and job mismatch.

 **Task**
 I needed to interpret how my personality aligns with the work I want to do and the environments I want to work in.
 I needed to figure out which spaces energized me and which left me frustrated and uninterested.